ColdBox/coldbox-zero-to-hero/steps/step-4.md

 > Please note the port has an extra 0 at the end.
 This is needed by any tool connecting to MySQL using their new authentication protocols.

 Just open the tools, double click the `soapbox` connection and if succesful then we are ready to init our database.

+> Warning: If you get an error "Driver MySQL is not installed", open the VSCode extensions panel and search for sqltools drivers: `@tag:sqltools-driver`

 ## Install Migrations